 Always test feedback in person

-Feedback is no longer restricted to personal interactions, but it’s always best to include it when you test at the design stage.
-This can be insightful when your sample audience includes diverse customer profiles.
-You’d have also had the opportunity to meet and/or greet that many more of your customers personally, by name.
+Though feedback today is not restricted to personal interactions alone, it’s always best to include it when you test at the design stage.
+This can be valuable when your sample audience includes diverse customer profiles.
+It’ll also give you the opportunity to meet and/or greet more of your customers personally, by name.
 If you can do that well, it’s always a win.

 It all comes down to timing.
 The customer’s and yours.
 It’s never a good idea to request feedback when either of you are pressed for time.
-So whether you are testing your feedback mechanism or formally collecting data, you must let the customer take the time they need in person.
+So whether you are testing your feedback mechanism or formally collecting data in person, you must let the customer take the time they need.

 When time is a constraint…